dp247/Freeview-EPG/README.md

 - [Freeview M3U](https://github.com/ExperiencersInternational/tvsetup) - companion playlist for this project

 ## Legal
-- This project extracts publicly available data from public-facing websites
+- This project extracts publicly available data from public-facing websites without the use of private APIs.
-- This project is not affiliated with the DTT television platform Freeview (UK), its owners (BBC, ITV, Channel Four, Sky Group), or its parent companies (Everyone TV, DTV Services Ltd) in any way, shape or form.
+- This project is not owned by, related to or affiliated with BBC, ITV plc, Channel Four Television Corporation, Sky Group, Everyone TV or DTV Services Ltd.